leech001/blackmagic-docker/README.md

 ## Build
 1. Clone this repo
-2. Run build.ps1 on you WIN machine
+2. Run build.ps1 on you WINDOWS machine or build.sh on LINUX machine
 3. Get blackmagic.bin on project directory

 ## Target paltform